fazamkg/zw-test/README.md

 # Zoo World

-Please boot the game from Init scene
+Please boot the game from Entry scene

 ## Requirements